SurgicalInformatics/snomed_lookups/README.md

 # snomed_lookups
-SNOMED-CT to READ2, ICD10, CTV3, and OPCS4 in one move
+ICD10 to SNOMED-CT, READ2, CTV3, and OPCS4 in one move.

 Uses the TRUD NHS Data Migration mapping tables to provide a lookup table for the above. https://isd.digital.nhs.uk/trud/users/guest/filters/0/categories/9/items/9/releases